 To remove sharp edges, get one of the finer grits of sand paper wet and round the edge by hand.
 Make sure to apply even pressure and sand each part equally to avoid creating any raised or lowered areas.

-After sanding my project was done and I couldn’t be happier with the results!
+After sanding my project was done, we couldn’t be happier with the results!

 There you have it!
 A glow in the dark casting that will glow all night after a quick charge with one of our charging lights.
-The sun and regular fluorescent lights also do a great job of charging all of our phosphorescent pigments.
+The sun also does a great job of charging all of our glow pigments.

-If you found this blog post at all helpful I’d really appreciate you sharing it on social media so that others can benefit from it just as you have!
+If you found this blog post at all helpful we’d really appreciate you sharing it on social media so that others can benefit from it just as you have!

 Don't forget to like us on Facebook and follow us on Instagram @artnglow.